produle/usercomio/README.md

 ## Auto Build Process using Travis CI
 1.Go to the travis-ci.org website and signup.
 2.Authorize the repository you want to get access.
-3.create travis.yml file and include the necessary code.
+3.Create travis.yml file and include the necessary code.
-4.
+4.Add push.sh shell file to commit the grunt generated build code from travis ci to the git 5.Create a github_token for the project repository and add it in the travis ci Environment Variables

 ## Copyright and license